tarantool/cartridge/rst/topics/failover.rst

 Case: external provider outage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this case instances do nothing: the leader remains a leader, read-only instances remain read-only.
+In this case, instances do nothing: the leader remains a leader, read-only instances remain read-only.
 If any instance restarts during an external state provider outage, it composes an empty leadership map: it doesn't know who actually is a leader and thinks there is none.